Tim bicycling up a hill in Death Valley with his full cross country touring rig

 Our Kids Future?
 Or Present?

-Humans are killing the life support system of spaceship Earth that is needed for future generations to survive.
-This baby albatross is just one of billions of "canaries in the coal mine" that are dying and warning us of this disaster that is happening right now.
+This baby albatross is just one of billions of "canaries in the coal mine" that are dying and warning us of a slow moving disaster that is happening right now.
 This baby bird lived as far from human habitation as you can get yet it died from our plastic.
 By 2050 there will likely be more plastic in the ocean than fish.
 Insect populations are down drastically worldwide.
-Climate change and ocean acidification (caused by excess C02) are killing coral reefs as well as many ocean food stocks (like diatoms and crustaceans) that the rest of the ocean food chain depends on.
+Climate change is increasing severe weather, raising sea levels, and making parts of our world unsuitable for many plants, animals, and even humans.
+Ocean acidification and warming waters (both caused by excess C02) are killing coral reefs as well as many ocean food stocks (like diatoms and crustaceans) that the rest of the ocean food chain depends on.
 While the situation is dire, if we take action now, we can save our world.

 Humans are exceeding the resource budget of planet earth (see Earth Overshoot Day).
 Either humans reduce their collective resource use by half, or we reduce the human population by half, or mother nature will do it for us and forcibly kill more than half of the human population through disease, famine, war, and other disasters.
 There is no free lunch.